ilyakaznacheev/cleanenv/README.md

 - reads and parses configuration structure from the file
 - reads and overwrites configuration structure from environment variables
+- writes a detailed variable list to help output

 ## Content